isc-projects/bind9/doc/dnssec-guide/validation.rst

 that the page cannot be displayed.
 For example, if root name servers were misconfigured with the wrong information about ``.org``, it could cause all validation for ``.org`` domains to fail.
-To end users, it would appear that all ``.org`` web sites were out of service [#]_.
-Should you encounter DNSSEC-related problems, don't be tempted to disable validation; there is almost certainly a solution that leaves validation enabled.
+To end users, it would appear that all ``.org`` web sites were out of service.
+[#wrong_root_addr]_ Should you encounter DNSSEC-related problems, don't be tempted to disable validation; there is almost certainly a solution that leaves validation enabled.
 A basic troubleshooting guide can be found in :ref:`dnssec_troubleshooting`.

-.. [#]
+.. [#wrong_root_addr]
    Of course, something like this could happen for reasons other than
    DNSSEC: for example, the root publishing the wrong addresses for the ``.org`` nameservers.